NetBSD/pkgsrc/README.md

-[pkgin](http://pkgin.net/). pkgsrc is highly configurable, supporting building packages for an arbitrary installation prefix (the default is `/usr/pkg`), allowing multiple branches to coexist on one machine, a build options framework, and a compiler trasformation framework, among other advanced features.
+[pkgin](http://pkgin.net/). pkgsrc is highly configurable, supporting building packages for an arbitrary installation prefix (the default is `/usr/pkg`), allowing multiple branches to coexist on one machine, a build options framework, and a compiler transformation framework, among other advanced features.
 Unprivileged use and installation is also supported.

 pkgsrc is the default package manager for [NetBSD](https://www.NetBSD.org)